He-Is-HaZaRdOuS/matgen/README.md

 [black]: https://github.com/psf/black

 ## Overview
-- MatGen is a modular Python package for generating, resizing, and analyzing sparse matrices.
+- MatrixGen is a modular Python package for generating, resizing, and analyzing sparse matrices.
 It supports multiple synthesis methods and provides tools for structure-aware scaling, useful in scientific computing, numerical simulations, and ML workloads where realistic matrix patterns are essential.

 ## Features